esphome/esphome-docs/components/logger.rst

    information <logger-manual_tag_specific_levels>`.
 -  **id** (*Optional*, :ref:`config-id`): Manually specify the ID used for code generation.

-.. _logger-hw_uarts:
+.. _logger-hardware_uarts:

 Hardware UARTs
 --------------

-The logger component makes use of platform-specific hardware UARTs.
+The logger component makes use of platform-specific hardware UARTs for serial logging.
 By default, the logger will occupy ``UART0``.
 The ESP32 has three hardware UARTs, all of which can be used for both transmit and receive.
 The ESP8266 only has two hardware UARTs, one of which is transmit-only.
 The ESP8266 ``UART0`` can also be 'swapped' to TX/RX on the